 We provide an elite service to tackle mistruths and misinformation, for those in the public eye and with high-profile reputations, working with politicians, celebrities, creatives, content creators and other professionals

-Reputation can be the most valuable thing an individual owns, so it is crucial to protect it.
+Reputation can be the most valuable thing an individual owns and can be the lifeblood of any company, so it is crucial to protect it.
 Our specialist solicitors have decades of experience in delicately handling defamation claims of all kinds, and we can help ensure this esteemed asset is kept intact.

 Speak to our defamation solicitors in London

 Read our guide: An Introduction to Litigation.

 Expert defamation lawyers in Central London – why Saunders Law is the smart choice for defamation claims

 Due to the digital media revolution and the rapid rise of social platforms, there are more ways than ever before that a person’s reputation can suffer damage.
 Regardless of whether the reputational damage was caused by someone’s spoken words or written communications, we help individuals and businesses restore their reputation and take action against those who have unfairly attacked their character.

 Our lawyers are well experienced in handling claims involving libel, slander and defamation of character – particularly where those responsible dispute the claim.
 We help clients who have suffered unfair and damaging statements about their personal character or conduct.
 We understand that such events can be extremely stressful and can put pressure on their business, their finances and their personal life.
 That is why we aim to mitigate the effect of such statements and ensure that our clients are fully compensated for any financial loss as a result of the defamation.

 Our partner-led team has over four decades of experience handling complex and high-value litigation cases.
 Our team includes many highly skilled professionals who have a wide range of legal expertise.
 For example, our head of dispute resolution, Matthew Purcell, has specialised in litigation his entire career, and his experience includes various high profile defamation cases.